Ashokrawal/Cloud-Technology-for-Business/README.md

 **3.4 Security Components:**

 BookShow implements a range of security measures to secure its infrastructure.
-.
+A hardware firewall is implemented to safeguard the system from external cyber threats, while a software firewall is employed to defend the network from unauthorized access.
 Network traffic is monitored by an intrusion detection system “IDS” and an “intrusion prevention system” IPS to detect suspicious activity and prevent potential attacks (Okta, n.d.).
 Additionally, measures are taken to mitigate the impact of Distributed Denial of Service (DDoS) attacks to ensure continuous service availability.

 **3.5 Power and Cooling:**